AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-manage-stream-permissions.md

 1. Select **More options** ![More options icon](../../../_icons/default/dots-vertical.svg) > **Manage Default Permissions**.

 1. Use the `Manage Default Permissions` window to edit default user roles and stream permissions.
-For more information, see [Manage Permissions for Streams window](#manage-permissions-for-streams-window).
+For more information, see [Manage Permissions window](xref:permissions-management#manage-permissions-window).

 1. (Optional) To update all existing data streams within the namespace with your selected default settings, select **Apply to all existing streams in the Namespace**.